-Neil Julien Ross is a QuICS Hartree Postdoctoral Fellow in quantum information and computer science.
-In his research, Ross investigates the algebraic structures that arise in quantum computation.
-Recently, he has been particularly interested in the study of quantum circuits and quantum programming languages.
+Neil Julien Ross was a QuICS Hartree Postdoctoral Fellow in quantum information and computer science.
+In his research, Ross investigated the algebraic structures that arise in quantum computation.
+Recently, he had been particularly interested in the study of quantum circuits and quantum programming languages.
 Ross has co-authored several academic articles, including "Programming the Quantum Future," "Optimal Ancilla-free Clifford+T Approximations of z-Rotations," and "Quipper: A Scalable Quantum Programming Language."
 Ross received his doctoral degree in mathematics from Dalhousie University in 2015.